dhruvsharma1999/personal-projects/README.md

 # Personal-projects
-## This reopsitory includes small personal projects made by me for fun and to learn new skills
+## This reopsitory includes small personal projects made by for fun and to learn new skills

 **What will the projects be about ?**
 >Well, Mostly the projects will be realted to HTML, CSS, JS and python for the initial projects and after that I will try to include some more projects related to other topics like react, redux, advance CSS animation etc.